Ramprasad-Group/csst_analyzer/README.md

 Google if you have an issue

-### With database extra
+### With database
-`poetry add git+ssh://git@github.com/jdkern11/csst_analyzer.git#v1.4.0 --extras db`

-To connect to the database, you must configure a .env file with the following parameters
+After creating a database, to connect to the database, you must configure a .env file with the following parameters
 ```
 # equal the appropriate values
 CSST_DB_USER=